Stamp duty threshold changes coming April 1: What buyers need to know

 What is stamp duty?

-The Stamp Duty Land Tax (SDLT) is a tax paid when you buy a property in England and Northern Ireland.
+Stamp duty is a tax paid when purchasing property or land in England and Northern Ireland.

 The amount of stamp duty you pay depends on several factors, including: